quidphp/project/README.md

 ## Requirement
 **QuidPHP/Project** requires the following:
+- Apache with mod_rewrite
 - PHP 7.2+ with fileinfo, curl, openssl, posix, PDO and pdo_mysql
+- Mysql or MariaDB database

 ## Dependency
 **QuidPHP/Project** has the following dependencies: